 Look to Earthy Colours

 Colour plays a big part in the Earthen Luxe trend but as the name suggests, muted, earthy tones are essential for pulling this look off.
-Combing two of the big colour trends of the year, Earthen Luxe’s colour foundations are centred on Heart Wood and black.
-Heart Wood is a warm heather grey which Dulux named as their Colour of the Year for 2018 which has been given a chic, sophisticated edge through inclusion of the black, which was a huge trend to emerge from Maison & Objet this January.
+Combing two of the big color trends of the year, Earthen Luxe’s colour foundations are centered on Heart Wood and black.
+Heart Wood is a warm heather grey which Dulux named as their Color of the Year for 2018 which has been given a chic, sophisticated edge through inclusion of the black, which was a huge trend to emerge from Maison & Objet this January.

-Layered over these key colours are soft earthy accent hues like olive greens, mauves and pastel pinks which soften the stark black.
-These accent colours are perfect for soft furnishings and accessories and the luscious greens of botanicals are the essential finishing touch to complete the Earthen Luxe colour scheme and bring a hint of the outdoors in.
+Layered over these key colors are soft earthy accent hues like olive greens, mauves and pastel pinks which soften the stark black.
+These accent colors are perfect for soft furnishings and accessories and the luscious greens of botanicals are the essential finishing touch to complete the Earthen Luxe color scheme and bring a hint of the outdoors in.

 Embrace Raw Materials